 What is Polygel?

-Polygel is a true hybrid between hard gel and acrylic, created especially for the professional nail technician.
+Polygel is a true hybrid between hard gel and acrylic, created especially for professional nail technicians.
+Polygel nails are usually compared to acrylic nail extensions.
 Polygel is a product that protects all nail stylists, like acrylic and gel systems, while the hard issues are eliminated when necessary.
 In other words, Polygel is not an acrylic, neither is a hard gel, in fact, it pretty much combines benefits of both in one innovative system that is undeniably better!
 Unlike hard gel, PolyGel does not level by itself, but stays where you put it; Unlike acrylics, it does not harden unless it is treated with LED or UV light.

 Are All Nail Poly Gel The Same?

 No, there’s a slight difference but they all share the same core features: